IMU-ICCS/ems-main/event-management/README-for-TESTING.md

 ## Definitions
 We distinguish between ***Resource-Limited (RL)*** nodes and ***Normal or Non-RL*** nodes.

-- **Normal nodes** are VMs have enough resources, where an EMS client will be installed, along with JRE8 and Netdata.
+- **Normal nodes** are VMs have enough resources, where an EMS client will be installed, along with JRE and Netdata.
 - **RL nodes** are VMs with few resources, where only Netdata will be installed.
 - Currently, EMS will classify a VM as an RL node if:
     * it has 1 or 2 cores, or